DelphiCodeCoverage/DelphiCodeCoverage/README.markdown

 ### XML output (specify `-xml` as a parameter)
 A summary xml report called CodeCoverage_summary.xml is generated in the output directory that is compatible with the xml output from EMMA.
+Use in combination with the switches '-xmllines' and '-xmlgenerics' for detailed code coverage per line.

-### Emma output (specify `-emma` as a parameter)
+### Emma output (specify `-emma` or `-emma21` as a parameter)
 It is now possible to create EMMA compatible output which allows for using emma to merge multiple code coverage runs as well as using emma for generating reports.

 ### Delphi compatibility
-DCC is compatible with Delphi 2010, XE and XE2 (32-bit), Delphi 2006, Delphi 5.
-If you find that it works for other Delphi versions, please let us know so that we can add to the list.
+DCC is compatible with Delphi up tot 10.4.2, both 32 and 64 bit.

+### SonarQube integration
+You can integrate the results of the xml report in SonarQube.
+See the [Delphi SonarQube plugin](https://github.com/mendrix/SonarDelphi) for detailed information.

 ### Hudson integration
 You can integrate the xml report using the Hudson EMMA plugin.
 The html report can be integrated using the HTML Publisher plugin.

 ### Sponsors
-The 1.0 release was made possible through the generous support of DevFactory.
+The latest released were made possible through the generous support of DevFactory and MendriX.

 ### Inspiration
 This project was inspired by great tools in the Java world such as Emma.
 This project has been lingering in an